dhellmann/pymotw-3/source/tempfile/index.rst

-``NamedTemporaryFile()`` opens and returns a named file, ``SpooledTemporaryFile`` holds its content in memory before writing to disk, and ``TemporaryDirectory`` is a context manager what removes the directory when the context is closed.
+``NamedTemporaryFile()`` opens and returns a named file, ``SpooledTemporaryFile`` holds its content in memory before writing to disk, and ``TemporaryDirectory`` is a context manager that removes the directory when the context is closed.

 Temporary Files
 ===============